 The death of a WA miner, Adam Perttula in November 2015 was linked to heat stress, according to prosecution and a significant incident report released by the Department of Mines and Petroleum.

-A 28-year-old jumbo offsider collapsed while working underground on night shift, and was taken to the surface.
+The 28-year-old jumbo offsider collapsed while working underground on the night shift, and was taken to the surface.
 He initially received treatment from the mine medical staff and then from the Royal Flying Doctor Service, but passed away during the early hours of the next day.
 The cause of death was found to be heatstroke and exhaustion.

 “…adopting safe work practices and appropriate administrative procedures such as job rotation, providing training to workers on measures to be taken to avoid any harmful effects from heat, and implementing appropriate workplace environmental controls and monitoring…,” the report said.

 It also recommended mangers and supervisors ensure workers are trained to recognise heat stress, and workers should ensure they drink enough water.

 The incident occurred at Northern Star Resources’ Paulsens Gold Mine on the 15th November 2015.

 Northern Star Resources was fined $90,000 in the Karratha Magistrates Court in 2017 for failing to provide a safe working environment and causing the death of an underground jumbo operator’s offsider at Paulsen’s Gold Mine in the Pilbara region.

 Back in 2017, Department of Mines and Petroleum Mines Safety Director and State Mining Engineer Andrew Chaplyn said the department’s investigation found the ventilation system was not functioning properly in the area where Mr Perttula was working, due to friction, rips, holes and partially tying off of the duct.